ryan4yin/nixos-and-flakes-book/docs/development/intro.md

 Hello, world!
 ```

-`nix run` is used to create an environment containing the specified installable and run the installable in it:
+`nix run` is used to create an environment containing the specified installable and run the installable in it(without install it to the system):

 ```shell
 # hello not exists